moria-ai-labs/data_readiness/README.md

 ![Moria Data Readiness Engine](images/mal_data_readiness_engine_logo.jpg)

+>Going beyond data quality—connecting the dots between data and KPIs to ensure the data readiness you need to solve your most business-critical challenges.

 The Moria Data Readiness Engine is a tool designed to analyze relationships and interconnectivity between datasets.
 It provides insights into schema relationships, KPI-based connections, and network visualizations to help users understand their data better.

 ---